 You will be able to see an Nginx default welcome page.

-For extensive details, you can refer to the Powerful Nginx installation on LEMP Stack.
+You can refer to the Powerful Nginx installation on LEMP Stack for extensive details.

 Installing PHP Processor in DigitalOcean droplet

-It’s always good to install the latest PHP processor along with FastCGI to process the dynamic request from WordPress.
-We will install the current latest PHP 7.4 version (updated from php7.3).
+It’s always good to install the latest PHP processor and FastCGI to process the dynamic request from WordPress.
+We will install the latest PHP 7.4 version.

 Run the following command via SSH to install the PHP Processor on Cloud:

-These series of command will install the PHP7.3 version along with the common necessary modules.
-We have also added a PHP repository to get the frequent updates for the developer.
+These commands will install the PHP7.4 version and the standard necessary modules.
+We have also added a PHP repository to get frequent updates for the developer.

 For more details, read a complete setup guide for PHP Processor on Ubuntu Cloud Server OS.
-This guide also has an advance setup to improve PHP processor security.
+This guide also has an advanced setup to improve PHP processor security.

 Watch the video tutorial on setting up a powerful LEMP stack on a cloud server: